 People with Management Transfer status will go on the waiting list with all other applicants.
 However, when a housing manager is offering a property to someone they can offer it to someone with this special status even if other people on the list have more points as long as the decision would solve a housing management problem.

 The bedroom tax applies to social tenants who live in a home that has more bedrooms than the household needs.
 The "tax" is a deduction from the benefits you get to help pay your rent.
 Most people who have had their benefits cut because of this change to benefit rules have the missing money made up by another government fund.
 However, you could lose this top-up payment if you transfer or swap your tenancy and end up living in a property that is the same size or larger than the one you left.

 Some tenants who transfer their homes will continue to get the top-up payment.
 This will only happen if

 - your new home is smaller than the one you are leaving or

 - you have been given management transfer status.

-So, if you're planning on moving to another social tenancy that is the same size or larger than the one you are leaving and you receive Housing Benefit, you should try to get management transfer status.
+So, if you're planning on moving to another social tenancy that is the same size or larger than the one you are leaving and you receive benefits, you should try to get management transfer status.
 If your landlord refuses to award this status, contact us for advice.